ace-cooper/jiujitsu-scoreboard/README.md

 # Jiu-jitsu Scoreboard

 It's a scoreboard for jiu-jitsu matches.
-It's a simple project made with Ionic, Angular and Electron.
+It's a pretty simple project made with Ionic, Angular and Electron.

+Ps: It's in portuguese and doesn't have localization support yet.

 ## How to use